Urban and Regional Planning

 Bachelor of Arts, Political Science, University of Florida, 1996

 Dr. Dedenbach received her master’s in urban and regional planning and doctorate in urban and regional planning, with a graduate minor in anthropology, from UF.
-Her research interests include crime prevention and the built environment, urban resilience, neighborhood planning, empowerment, effects of gentrification on neighborhood culture and stability, land use and comprehensive planning, and issues of land use compatibility.
-Dr. Dedenbach is currently engaged in research and service-learning projects in Gainesville and Atlanta.
+Her teaching and research interests include land use and comprehensive planning, issues of land use compatibility, crime prevention and the built environment, urban resilience, neighborhood planning, empowerment, effects of gentrification on neighborhood culture and stability, and planning education.

 Dr. Dedenbach teaches classes in the Department of Urban and Regional Planning, including: